 The hilltop Palácio Nacional de Pena (open Tues-Sun 10am-4.30pm; small entrance fee) dates from the nineteenth century and is a bizarre mixture of outlandish architectural styles including Moorish minarets and Gothic battlements.
 Entrance to the palace is through the Parque da Pena - full of small lakes, black swans and exotic plants.

 The Castelo dos Mouros - Castle of the Moors - are the restored ruins of an eighth century Moorish castle with stunning views of the area.

 (Open daily 10am-6pm in winter or 9.30am-8pm in summer; 8 Euro entrance fee).

 The Quinta da Regaleiria (Tue-Sun) estate is accessible by tours, which can be booked on (Tel:219 106 650).
 The grandiose estate was built at the turn of the twentieth century for António Carvalho Monteiro, who had made his fortune in Brazil.
 The Palácio dos Milhões and the superb gardens are the main attractions.

-The Palácio de Seteais built in the late eighteenth century is now a luxurious hotel and plays host to classical concerts during Sintra's Festiva de Música.
+The Palácio de Seteais built in the late eighteenth century is now a luxurious, five-star hotel (Tivoli Palacio de Seteais) and plays host to classical concerts during Sintra's Festiva de Música.

 Monserrate (open daily 9am-5pm or 7pm in summer) is a charming eighteenth century quinta or estate associated with two previous English residents: William Beckford and Sir Francis Cook.
 The wealthy Beckford fled here in 1793 to escape a homosexual scandal back in Britain and fifty years later the equally rich Cook built a grand Victorian house and laid out the exotic gardens.